MCAA Application Procedures

 Out of District Applicants:

 After the MCS February break, out-of-district qualifying tuition students will be offered enrollment spots.
 Current tuition is $1,500 for the school year.
 The Marietta Board of Education approves tuition rates in May of each year.

 Registration of a student indicates that parents or guardians have accepted the responsibility to provide the necessary support, guidance and involvement to foster the best possible learning for each child.
 We expect parents and students to comply with the following expectations.
 These expectations provide the basis for the parent contract that must be signed upon acceptance to the magnet school.

+In order to remain enrolled in the magnet program, students must maintain academic, behavioral, and attendance standards.
 Academically, students must maintain a 3.0 (or higher) grade point average (GPA) in all subjects throughout the year.
 A student who does not maintain the academic performance criteria is placed on probation for one semester.
 Students who do not have a 3.0 GPA after two consecutive semesters must exit the magnet program and enroll at his/her zoned school.